Toddy Smith Of David Dobrik’s Vlog Squad To Publish A Book

-By now just about everyone has heard of the infamous group of 20 something comedians living in Los Angeles.
+By now, just about everyone has heard of the infamous group of 20-something comedians living in Los Angeles.
 The group of pals is called the Vlog Squad and is led by a 23-year-old millionaire named David Dobrik.
-Dobrik started his career in comedy on the once popular app Vine.
+Dobrik started his career in comedy on the once-popular app Vine.
 He then began making vlogs and posting them on YouTube.
 In no time, he had accumulated a massive following and was getting major brand deals on a regular basis.
 He’s carried his friends along for the ride, helping each of them reach their own career dreams.
 Toddy Smith of the Vlog Squad has recently announced that he and his best friend Darren Nuzzo are releasing a book, according to Tube Filter.

 In addition to being a standup comedian and piano played, Smith also does live shows alongside his famous friends.
-His upcoming book, entitled, I’ll Give You A Dollar If You Consider This Art is a collection of short stories and illustrations.
+His upcoming book, entitled I’ll Give You A Dollar If You Consider This Art, is a collection of short stories and illustrations.
 It will include testimonials from Dobrik himself as well as fellow famous YouTuber, Casey Neistat.
 The book is being published by Tallfellow Press is available for pre-sale.

 A press released regarding the publication says that it will “strike the artful balance between intellectual acuity and lighthearted absurdity. like you’re scrolling through Twitter or two drinks in at a comedy club; other times it will feel like you’re at the public library or your local art gallery…From light and humorous to sad and dark, the book captures the times we’re living in now while paying respect to the works that came before.”

-Smith has four million fans throughout his various social media profiles.
+Smith has 4 million fans throughout his various social media profiles.
 He has had partnerships in the past with major companies such as Calvin Klein and Smirnoff.
 He, like many of the other members of the Vlog Squad, also sells his own merch line, entitled Gothic Mochas.

 Vlog Squad’s @Todderic_ Smith To Make Literary Foray With Co-Authored Story Collection https://t.co/ZEUG35qpFR